circuitousNerd/vagrant-yaml/README.md

   cpu:
 ```

+### Sudo

+By design and default the vagrant user has sudo access without requiring a password.

+## Quick start

+1. Pull the Puppet module dependencies
+> This will pull all of the Puppet modules required.

+`git submodule update --init --recursive`
+2. Start the virtual machine
+> This will create the virtual machine and run the initial provisioning including the internal network.

+`vagrant up`
+3. Re puppet the virtual machine
+> We need to re-apply the Puppet after the initial run now that the internal networks are sorted properly.

+`vagrant provision --provision-with puppet`
+4. Implement SSH workaround for Windows
+> Unfortunately vagrant ssh doesn't work on Windows.
+There is a simple workaround.

+`vagrant ssh-config > config`

+> Now we can SSH into a virtual machine using:

+`ssh -F config <virtual machine name>`

 ## Supported providers

-Currently onl supports virtualbox because I am lazy.
+Currently only supports virtualbox because I am lazy.
 With a little effort all other supported providers will work.